baldpixels/DunkelChat/README.md

 * On ec2 instance, all Module 6 files can be found at ~/module_6

 ## Creative Portion: ##
+* A room's creator has the option to send a message to every user in the room via an alert pop-up.
-* DunkelChat's style was creative, I'd argue.
+* DunkelChat's layout and style was creative, I'd argue.

 ## Sources ##
 * I referenced [this socket.io example](https://github.com/socketio/socket.io/tree/master/examples/chat), but I believe I made the actual interface and socket interactions uniquely my own.